Binding Effects and Continuing Benefits

 Waiting Period to Sign Up Again

 If a former spouse or a former entity Wellness Advocate has completely relinquished all rights in their original Distributorship, they are thereafter free to enroll under any sponsor of their choosing, so long as they wait six months (if Premier rank or lower) or twelve months (if Silver rank or higher) from the official date of relinquishing their interest (or the date of the last product purchase, if earlier than the relinquishing date) to sign up again.
-In such case, however, the former spouse or partner shall have no rights to any Wellness Advocates in their former organization or to any former customers or PMs.
+In such case, however, the former spouse or partner shall have no rights to any Wellness Advocates in their former organization or to any former customers.
 They must develop the new business in the same manner, as would any other new Wellness Advocate.